 Aviation Fog - By international agreement, fog is the name given to resulting visibility less than 1 km,

 However, the term in forecasts for the public, this generally relates to visibility less than 200 m.
-The definition of fog is a visibility of less than 1 kilometre (3,300 ft) and the relative humidity is close to 100%.
-Mist is a visibility of between 1 km and 2 km with a rel. humidity of at least 95% and Haze from 2 km to 5 km, which can relate to smoke, dust or pollution in the air.
-So, mist is just less dense fog and both are just clouds on the ground.
+The definition of fog is visibility of less than 1 kilometre (3,300 ft), and the relative humidity is close to 100%.
+Mist is visibility of between 1 km and 2 km with a relative humidity of at least 95% and Haze from 2 km to 5 km, which can relate to smoke, dust or pollution in the air.
+So, mist is just less dense fog, and both are just clouds on the ground.

-It's not just fog, you get patchy fog, shallow fog and dense fog.
+Fog isn't uniform; it can be defined as shallow, patchy or dense.
 Not one for the UK but there is also Ice Fog, where tiny ice particles are suspended in the air rather than water.
 This only occurs with temperatures below -30C.
 There are various observation types to be recorded.
 Fog getting thicker, thinner, no change in the last hour, freezing fog, sky visible, continuous or in patches.
 In meteorological observations, the present weather symbols show 2 horizontal lines for mist, 3 lines for fog.

 When we have a clear night, without the blanket of cloud, any daytime warmth soon radiates off into the atmosphere.
 In autumn, with less daylight heating the earth and cooler air, this loss of thermal energy means that the air close to the surface dips in temperature significantly.
 This dip reduces the ability of the air to hold moisture, allowing condensation and then fog to occur.
 This point of condensation, this temperature, is called the fog point and can be used to forecast what time the fog should form.

 If it forms just before dawn, near the time of minimum temperature, then the fog may be quite patchy.
-If it will form in the evening it could be quite widespread and last well into the next morning.
+If it forms in the evening, it could be quite widespread and last well into the next morning.